risingwavelabs/risingwave-data-talks-workshop-2024-03-04/workshop.md

 ### Materialized View 4: Longest trips

-Here, the concept is similar as the previous MV, but we are interested in the longest trips for the last 3 hours.
+Here, the concept is similar as the previous MV, but we are interested in the top 10 longest trips for the last 3 hours.

 First we create the query to get the longest trips:
 ```sql